 In making the distinction between a hobby or business activity, take into account all facts and circumstances with respect to the activity.
+A hobby activity is done mainly for recreation or pleasure.
 No one factor alone is decisive.
 You must generally consider these factors in determining whether an activity is a business engaged in making a profit:

 - Whether you carry on the activity in a businesslike manner and maintain complete and accurate books and records.